WebOrigami/docs/src/content/concepts/hello.md

 </html>
 ```

-Origami looks up references inside the template like `posts` using the same tree scope discussed above.
+Origami looks up references like `posts` inside the template using the same tree scope discussed earlier.
 Inside the `@map`, the `@key` expression returns the name of the page file like "post1.html".

-Tree scope erases the boundary between the files outside the template and the HTML and instructions inside the template, so you can generate HTML reflecting the contents of the original `posts` folder.
+Tree scope erases the boundary between the files outside the template and the HTML and instructions inside the template, letting you generate HTML that reflects the contents of the original `posts` folder.

 Invoke this template to create the index page: